ZHANGV25/poker-engine-2026/docs/libraries.md

 - System calls or subprocess execution
 - Libraries not listed above

-### Memory Usage

-- Your bot must stay within the 4GB RAM limit
-- Large model files count towards this limit
-- Consider using smaller, optimized models

 ### Storage

 - Your submission can include additional files (e.g., trained models)
-- Total submission size must be under 10MB (to be changed to 500MB)
+- Total submission size must be under 1 GB
-- Files must be read during bot initialization, not during gameplay
+- Files should be read during bot initialization, not during gameplay (or else you might timeout)

 ## Best Practices